Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - There is no red or green," said Teller.
 "All the colors we see are artificial; they're constructs of the mind.
 This beautiful rainbow of colors you see here on these felt-pens is, in reality, different shades of gray. - **Peter Cawdron, Anomaly**
 - There are birds that migrate by the stars, bats that echolocate, bees that compute the variance of flower patches, spiders that spin webs, humans that speak, ants that farm, lions that hunt in teams, cheetahs that hunt alone, monogamous gibbons, polyandrous seahorses, polygynous gorillas.
 There are millions of animal species on earth, each with a different set of cognitive programs.
 The same basic neural tissue embodies all of these programs, and it could support many others as well.
 Facts about the properties of neurons, neurotransmitters, and cellular development cannot tell you which of these millions of programs the human mind contains.
 Even if all neural activity is the expression of a uniform process at the cellular level, it is the arrangement of neurons—into bird song templates or web-spinning programs—that matters. - **Steven Pinker, How the Mind Works**
 - To explain how birds fly, we invoke principles of lift and drag and fluid mechanics that also explain how airplanes fly.
 That does not commit us to an Airplane Metaphor for birds, complete with jet engines and complimentary beverage service. - **Steven Pinker, How the Mind Works**
+- But then we always suspected the cortex is a mere blanket for regulating the temperature of the crucial parts of the brain.
+And while some continue to protest that “the folds of human cortex are what makes us unique!”, they are denying the simple, near universally-accepted explanation — greater surface area improves heat dissipation. - **Mark Humphries, Review of 2019 in neuroscience**

 ### Artificial Intelligence